National Cancer Institute

 Purpose of This Summary

-This PDQ cancer information summary has current information about the use of high-dose vitamin C in the treatment of people with cancer.
+This PDQ cancer information summary has current information about the use of intravenous vitamin C in the treatment of people with cancer.
 It is meant to inform and help patients, families, and caregivers.
 It does not give formal guidelines or recommendations for making decisions about health care.

 Reviewers and Updates